Thank you for that additional information.

 Does this make sense to you?

 It's safe for you to press the positive feedback button now if you so desire.
-And, never fear, even after you press that button I'll still be right here to continue helping you, but, as I do work for tips, I want to make sure you are happy before rating me.
+And, never fear, even after you press that button I don't go up in a puff of smoke -- I'll still be right here to continue helping you, but, as I do work for tips, I want to make sure you are happy before rating me.

 Dr. Rick MD FACS